mickgraham/meta-front-end-developer-professional-certificate/5. React Basics/README.md

-# Course syllabus for React Basics
+# React Basics

 This course is an introduction to React development.
 You'll learn enough basic concepts to empower you to build simple user interfaces in React.

-This course consists of four modules.
-They cover the following topics.
+## Navigation, Updating, and Assets

+* You identified basic types of navigation and created navigation routes using the React Router library.
+* You explored how to conditionally render components and manage assets within React applications.

 ## Module 1: Anatomy of React